 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-UAPD is the union designated to speak for physicians, dentists, and health practitioners/professionals in California and Washington workplaces including the state of California, Cal State, University of CA, Alemeda County, Alemeda Health System, City and County of San Francisco, Los Angeles County, San Joaquin County, San Mateo County, Santa Clara County, Santa Cruz County, and Solano County.
+Union of American Physicians and Dentists (UAPD) is the designated union representing several thousand physicians, dentists, and health practitioners/professionals in California and Washington workplaces including the state of California, Cal State, University of CA, Alemeda County, Alemeda Health System, City and County of San Francisco, Los Angeles County, San Joaquin County, San Mateo County, Santa Clara County, Santa Cruz County, and Solano County.

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).